440 Huntington Avenue

 What’s the most compelling thing to you about the work that goes on at CCIS?

 The College of Computer and Information Science is a dynamic place, with faculty and students contributing research that will have an important impact upon society both locally and globally.
 And with our groundbreaking Align program we are helping individuals previously outside the world of computer science begin an exciting pathway toward a career in technology.
 The fact that we are helping to change the face of tech for future generations is incredibly exciting.

 Where did you grow up or spend your most defining years?

 I am a Boston native and spent most of my life living here in Massachusetts.
-Boston is one of my favorite cities and an exciting place for higher education.
+Boston is one of my favorite cities and an exciting place for higher education and technology.

 What led you to work in your field and/or study at your college?

-As an undergraduate student at the University of Virginia I became very involved in the Residential Staff Program and developed an interest in working in education.
-During that experience I realized that I wanted to pursue a career in higher education.
-I love the combination of counseling, programming, and strategic planning involved in academic advising.
+Beginning with my undergraduate involvement in residential life, I developed an interest in working in higher education.
+I love the combination of counseling, programming, and strategic planning involved in academic advising and program development.